 Once these items are received, they are reviewed by Drs.
-Craig Burkhart and Dean Morrell.
+Chris Sayed and Dean Morrell, Directors of Education, in early April.
 The applicant is informed of acceptance as soon as a decision is made.
-If the applicant is approved for a rotation, he or she must contact Leanne Shook at UNC's Student Affairs Office, 919-843-7095 as soon as possible for instructions for applying to the UNC School of Medicine.
-(This includes In-State applicant.)
+If the applicant is approved for a rotation, and after confirmation of this rotation from the Department, he or she must apply online through VSAS at www.aamc.org/vsas.
+The Department will inform Student Affairs which applicant has been approved.
+(This includes In-state applicants.)
 Out-of-state applicants are required to pay a $50 application fee to the UNC School of Medicine.

 Due to the popularity of our program, we are only able to accommodate 1 visiting student per rotation.
 We will accept more than 1 visiting student if space is available after UNC's drop/add dates.

 June 27 - July 22

 |September 19 - October 14|